1234534253/QPT/README.md

 With the Jupyter Notebooks available in the repository, it is possible to reconstruct $SU(2)$ processes both via Machine Learning (ML) and Genetic Algorithms (GAs).

-In detail di repo is organized as follows:
+In detail the repo is organized as follows:

   ###  GAs Code
   ____